 Last week’s proclamation will allow large-scale commercial fishing to operate within the protected monument, an area that was created to preserve rare underwater geology, encourage scientific exploration and research, and preserve the diverse marine wildlife populations within these important federal waters.

-Since the creation of the monument in 2016, the commercials fishing industry has not been restricted in the number of fish they could catch in the region, only the area in which they could fish.
+Since the creation of the monument in 2016, the commercial fishing industry has not been restricted in the number of fish it could catch in the region, only the area in which it could fish.
 Research has shown that ocean reserves with kill-free zones increase fish size and diversity, improving commercial and recreational fishing opportunities outside their boundaries and boosting the tourism economy.

 There is no evidence that lack of fishing access in the monument has reduced the seafood harvest or harmed private businesses, including local crab and lobster fisheries, the industries deemed most likely to experience revenue impacts.
 A recent study of two separate marine monuments in the Pacific Ocean, Papahānaumokuākea and the Pacific Remote Islands, showed that longline fisheries, which catch bigeye tuna and other fish species, had experienced higher catch rates since these monuments were expanded in 2014 and 2016.

 Why is the Northeast Canyons and Seamounts Marine National Monument important?

 The Northeast Canyons and Seamounts is the first and only national monument in the Atlantic Ocean.
 Its boundaries were narrowly tailored to protect three underwater canyons, each deeper than the Grand Canyon, and the only four underwater mountains (known as seamounts) found along the Atlantic Coast, which rise higher above the seafloor than all the mountains east of the Rockies.